xavidop/google-action-pokedex/RICHRESPONSES.md

 ## Conclusion

-This was a basic tutorial to learn how to create multimodal experience using Google Actions.
+This was a basic tutorial to learn how to create a multimodal experience using Google Actions.
-As you have seen in this example, the Google Actions SDK help us a lot while we are developing our Google Actions.
+As you have seen in this example, the Google Actions SDK helps us a lot while we are developing our Google Actions.
 I hope this example project is useful to you.

 That's all folks!